satyamyadav/awesome-microlibs/readme.md

 * [arr-flatten](https://github.com/jonschlinkert/arr-flatten) - Recursively flatten an array or arrays.
 * [dedupe](https://github.com/seriousManual/dedupe) - Remove duplicates from an array.
 * [array-range](https://github.com/mattdesl/array-range) - Creates a new array with given range.
+* [arr-diff](https://github.com/jonschlinkert/arr-diff) - Returns an array with only the unique values from the first array, by excluding all values from additional arrays using strict equality for comparisons.

 ### String